 Check if Django is successfully installed on your server

 If you receive the following warning that you are using an old pip version

 You are using pip version 8.1.1, however version 9.0.1 is available.
 You should consider upgrading via the 'pip install --upgrade pip' command.

 pip install --upgrade pip

-Of course, you don’t have to do any of this if you use one of our Django VPS Hosting services, in which case you can simply ask our expert Linux admins to install Django for you.
+Of course, you don’t have to Install Django on an Ubuntu 16.04 if you use one of our Django VPS Hosting services, in which case you can simply ask our expert Linux admins to install Django on your Ubuntu VPS for you.
 They are available 24×7 and will take care of your request immediately.